schematics/schematics/docs/index.rst

 Serialization and Roles
 ~~~~~~~~~~~~~~~~~~~~~~~

 To present data to clients we have the ``Model.serialize`` method.
-Default behavior
+Default
-is to output the same data you would need to reproduce the model in it’s current
+behavior is to output the same data you would need to reproduce the model in its
-state.
+current state.

 .. code-block:: python